UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

     :lines: 28
     :lineno-start: 28

-Then we have to tell our *example_gz_robot* package to use our sdf file, as well as that it needs to install our new map.
+Then we have to tell our *example_gz_robot* package to use our sdf file.

-We start by modifying line 41 in launch file ``simulation_bringup.launch.py``:
+This is simple modification of Launch file ``simulation_bringup.launch.py``in line 41.

 .. literalinclude:: ../../ros_ws/src/example_gz_robot/launch/simulation_bringup.launch.py
     :language: python